This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for CVS Caremark (NYSE:CVS)

-Prescription Drugs EBITDA Margin: We currently forecast CVS Caremark's EBITDA profit margin for prescription drugs to increase to 15.6% over our review period.
-There could be a 15% upside to the Trefis price estimate if margins further improves to 18% by the end of our forecast period.
+Prescription Drugs EBITDA Margin: We currently forecast CVS Caremark's EBITDA profit margin for prescription drugs to increase to 16.1% over our review period.
+There could be a 15% upside to the Trefis price estimate if margins improve to 18% by the end of our forecast period.

 Pharmacy Benefit Management

-Capital Expenditure: We currently forecast capital expenditures as a percentage of EBITDA to rise to 20% over the forecast period.
-There could be an approximate 10% downside to the Trefis price estimate if this figure were to rise to the 2000-09 levels of close to 25% by the end of our forecast period.
+Capital Expenditure: We currently forecast capital expenditures as a percentage of EBITDA to rise to 19% over the forecast period.
+There could be an approximate 10% downside to the Trefis price estimate if this figure were to rise to the 2000-09 level of close to 25%, by the end of our forecast period.

 CVS Caremark Corporation (NYSE: CVS) is the largest pharmacy services provider in the US comprising of the largest network of retail pharmacy stores nationwide along with pharmacy services such as mail-order pharmacy services, prescription plan management and claims processing.
 CVS fills and manages over 1 billion prescriptions per year through its businesses.

-CVS Caremark operates over 7,500 retail stores.
-The retail business provides health care services through some 640 retail health clinics and MinuteClinics, which are mostly located inside CVS pharmacies and serve to diagnose and treat minor health issues.
+CVS Caremark operates close to 7,400 retail stores.
+The retail business provides health care services through moew than 800 retail health clinics and MinuteClinics, which are mostly located inside CVS pharmacies and serve to diagnose and treat minor health issues.
 The retail pharmacy business also includes an online pharmacy, CVS.com.

 CVS retail stores sell prescription drugs and a wide assortment of general merchandise, including over-the-counter (OTC) drugs, beauty products, cosmetics, photo finishing, seasonal merchandise, greeting cards and convenience foods.